Cummins Logo

 Cummins Logo History

-It is not possible to follow the train of thought of managers who take responsibility for organizing branding.
-At first, it was one economic approach, then people of a different time and mentality came; therefore, they brought a new spirit of the time and new ideas for visualization.
+It is impossible to track the thought process of the managers who took responsibility for the branding organization.
+At first, it was one economic approach; then came people of a different time and mentality, who brought a new spirit and new ideas for visualization.

 What is Cummins?

-Cummins is a company that specializes in the production of engines and their subsystems, including turbochargers and filters.
-The second area of work is the manufacture of generating sets and everything connected with them.
-The organization was formed in 1919 and is now based in Columbus, southern Indiana.
+Cummins is a company that specializes in producing engines and their subsystems, including turbochargers and filters.
+A second line of work is the production of generator sets and related equipment.
+The organization was formed in 1919 and is currently based in Columbus, in southern Indiana.

 1919 – 1944